paul-grassi/800-63-3/sp800-63-3/front.md

 passwords; PKI.

 ### Acknowledgements

-The authors, Donna Dodson, Paul Grassi, Elaine Newton, Ray Perlner, and Tim Polk of the National Institute of Standards and Technology (NIST); William Burr of Dakota Consulting; James Fenton of TBD; and Sarbari Gupta and Emad Nabbus of Electrosoft, would like to acknowledge the contributions of our many reviewers, including LaChelle LeVan from GSA and Justin Richer from Bespoke Engineering.
+The authors would like to acknowledge the thought leadership and innovation of the original authors: Donna F. Dodson, Elaine M. Newton, Ray A. Perlner, W. Timothy Polk, Sarbari Gupta, and Emad A. Nabbus.
+Without their tireless efforts, we would not have had the incredible baseline by which to evolve 800-63 to the document it is today.
+In addition we would like to acknowledge the contributions of our many reviewers, including LaChelle LeVan from GSA and Justin Richer from Bespoke Engineering.

 ### Executive Summary